 Note: Respiratory syncytial virus (RSV) was made a notifiable infectious disease in WA in July 2021.
 This graph is a count of all RSV by week of onset by the DoH, WA (through WANIDD) to the end of the current reporting week.

-Non-influenza respiratory virus detections at PathWest decreased in the past week (Figure 11).
-The most common non-influenza respiratory virus detected was human metapneumovirus (53 cases).
+Non-influenza respiratory virus detections at PathWest remained stable in the past week (Figure 11).
+The most common non-influenza respiratory viruses detected was human metapneumovirus (19 cases).